What to see and do from Belfast

 The Barnes Gap is situated on the Central Sperrins Driving Route; the glaciers driving through the mountains caused this deep groove in the ridge of hills lying to the south of Glenelly Valley.

-Pigeon Top is located on the South Sperrins Route to the west of Omagh, this popular viewpoint and picnic area offers some fantastic views of surrounding hills such as Bessy Bell, and further afield.
+Pigeon Top is located on the South Sperrins Route to the west of Omagh, this popular viewpoint and picnic area offer some fantastic views of surrounding hills such as Bessy Bell, and further afield.

 Slieve Gallion is just off the East Sperrins Route near Moneymore, this mountain lies at the eastern edge of the Sperrins with a road leading much of the way to the top.
-Take in the stunning views over Lough Neagh, the Sperrins, Antrim Hills and Mourne Mountains.
+Take in the stunning views over Lough Neagh, the Sperrins, Antrim Hills and the Mourne Mountains.

 Dominated by the twin lakes of Upper and Lower Lough Erne, Fermanagh has some of the most scenic forest drives including the Lough Navar Forest across the lower expanse of Lough Erne.
 Touching five of Northern Ireland’s six counties, Lough Neagh is the largest freshwater lake in the British Isles and boats a variety of attractions and some great, unspoilt scenery.

-In Fermanagh you can explore the Marble Arch Caves Global Geopark which was home to the rebels that captured Arya in Game of Thrones.
+In Fermanagh, you can explore the Marble Arch Caves Global Geopark which was home to the rebels that captured Arya in Game of Thrones.
 Check out Carnmore Viewpoint, which is, located in the Slieve Beagh hills with outstanding views of the countryside’s drumlins and small loughs.

 While in Fermanagh check out the Maghery Country Park, which you will find, tucked away in the S.W. corner of the lough, Located in the village of Maghery, on the shores of Lough Neagh.
 The park covers thirty acres, includes five kilometres of woodland walks and picnic areas, and is used for bird watching, fishing, and walking.